- Best corner TV mount

 2. Most people fail to understand VESA sizes.

-VESA patterns are the distances between each mounting hole for your TV screen.
+VESA patterns are the distances between each mounting hole for your screen.

-Make sure to understand and find the VESA pattern for your TV.
+Make sure to understand and find the VESA pattern for your television.

-Learning whether your new bracket is compatible with your TV mount is important from the beginning.
+Learning whether your new bracket is compatible with your mount is important from the beginning.

 3. Cables are ugly and cause clutter in your space.

-We recommend finding a TV mount with some cable management features to hide your cables.
+We recommend finding a TV bracket with some cable management features to hide your cables.

 4. Your TV isn’t leveled correctly.